San Diego Emergency and Urgent Care

-The ER vs. urgent care — what's the difference?
+Urgent care vs. the ER — what's the difference?

-In most cases, your doctor's office is your best first call for help when:
+In most cases, your doctor's office is your best first call for help when you have cold symptoms, a question about a chronic health problem or you're not sure where to go.

 But when the situation seems severe, or if your doctor's office is closed, you may need to visit one of the following:

-- Emergency rooms (ERs) — for life- or limb-threatening injuries and illnesses (minor injuries also treated)
+Visit your nearest ER for life- or limb-threatening injuries and illnesses (minor illnesses also treated).

 When to go to the emergency room.